 The infestation was first discovered by Frances K. McNierney, a St. Lawrence University undergraduate who surveyed area waterways for invasive species.

-Milfoil can choke out a lake, harming the habitat of native fish and making life difficult for the humans who like to enjoy the water.
+Eurasian water milfoil can choke out a lake, harming the habitat of native fish and making life difficult for the humans who enjoy the water.

-Its nasty to swim in, and it can interfere with boat motor operation, Clarkson University biology professor Michael R. Twiss said.
+Its nasty to swim in, and it can interfere with boat motor operation, said Clarkson University biology professor Michael R. Twiss.

 Mr. Twiss is working with Norwood to come up with more ways to stop the problem before it gets worse.
 They will begin to measure how quickly the milfoil is spreading this spring.